Nathan Roberts, MD, PhD

 What types of questions are typically asked?

-Be prepared to explain your research in detail from planning to execution depending on your level of involvement.
-This shouldn’t be problem as long as you were honest in your application about your involvement on a specific research project.
+Be prepared to explain your research in detail, from planning to execution, depending on your level of involvement.
+This shouldn’t be a problem as long as you were honest in your application about your involvement on a specific research project.
 You should appear enthusiastic about your projects and the program where you are interviewing.
 Make sure you read up on recent developments and publications within your specific research field of interest.
 You should have a good understanding of what will be expected of you as a faculty member in addition to research.
 Prepare a list of thoughtful questions that you have about the program that cannot be easily found on their website.

 How many interviews should I go on?

 There is no specific number of interviews that you should attend when applying for a research fellowship.
 Only attend interviews at programs that you are really serious about.
-It is waste of your time and disrespectful to the program interviewing you if are not earnestly considering them to begin with.
+It is a waste of your time and disrespectful to the program interviewing you if you are not earnestly considering them to begin with.
 You should really only be interviewing at programs where you could realistically see yourself staying after fellowship as a faculty member.

 PREPARING FOR FELLOWSHIP

 - Geyer BC, Goldberg E. Emergency Medicine Research Handbook for Residents and Medical Students.
 Dallas, TX: EMRA; 2012.